valerieholtz/Hate-Speech-Detector/README.md

 Wiegand, M., Siegel, M. and Ruppenhofer, J., 2018.
 Overview of the GermEval 2018 Shared Task on the Identification of OffensiveLanguage.
 In: Proceedings of GermEval 2018, 14th Conference on Natural Language Processing (KONVENS 2018).
 Vienna, Austria: Research Gate.

 https://hasocfire.github.io/hasoc/2019/dataset.html
 Mandl, T., Modha, S., Majumder, P., Patel, D., Dave, M., Mandlia, C. and Patel, A., 2019.
-Overview of the HASOC track at FIRE 2019.In: Proceedings of the 11th Forum for Information Retrieval Evaluation,.
+Overview of the HASOC track at FIRE 2019.In: Proceedings of the 11th Forum for Information Retrieval Evaluation.